How I Learned to Stop Worrying and Love Toddler Sleep Inertia

 This is what I tell myself about my own anxiety.
 It’s uncomfortable, but it goes away.
 It can be hard on you.
 Distraction helps.

 I think I needed this lesson a lot more than my son.
 He lives in the moment.
-After twenty minutes of television, he had completely recovered.
+After twenty minutes of television, he'd completely recovered.
 It took me the rest of the evening to realize that I’d been reeling ever since, and that most of the drama existed in my head.